shemtuti/weatherapp/README.md

 	* Viewmodel: ('androidx.lifecycle:lifecycle-viewmodel-compose:{version}') - to store and manage UI-related data in a lifecycle conscious way.
 	* Lifecycle: ('androidx.lifecycle:lifecycle-runtime-ktx:{version}') - kotlin extensions to perform action when lifecycle states changes.

 * The dependencies' references can be found within libs.version.toml file.

+# Static Code Analysis
+This Weather App uses spotlessApply to ensure there is consistent code formatting throughout the code.
+It uses checks defined via .editorconfig file.

 # Permissions:
 * Access to Internet - needed for connection to the API so as to fetch the weather data.
 If user is not connected to the Internet the app will prompt the user to do so.
 * Access to Location - needed so as to get device's current location(latitude and longitude) used to fetch the current location weather condition and the 5-day forecast.
 The app will prompt the user to grant permission to user location.

 # Pre-requisities & API Documentation: